skip to main content

 How do you get a copy of your credit report?

-Checking your own credit report can help you understand what lenders see when you apply for a credit card or loan.
+Checking your credit report can help you understand what lenders see when you apply for a credit card or loan.
 Even if you’re not applying for a loan, credit reports are sometimes used by landlords, insurance companies, and employers.

 Clearly, if others can ask your permission to pull your credit report, you should be able to access it too.
 So how do you go about it?

 Request a free copy of your credit report by visiting AnnualCreditReport.com.
-You’ll be able to view reports from the major credit bureaus: TransUnion, Experian, and Equifax.
+You can view reports from the major credit bureaus: TransUnion, Experian, and Equifax.
 Consumers can also request access to their credit reports directly from the credit reporting agencies.
+Typically, borrowers can view their credit report for free once a year.

 What’s on my credit report?

-Credit reports slightly differ depending on the credit reporting agency.
+Credit reports differ slightly depending on the credit reporting agency.
 In general, they share several key categories:

 No. 1: Personal identifying information